Wartburg 353: Model development

-The transition model Wartburg 312, with the body of the Wartburg 311 and the underpinnings of the later Wartburg 353, appeared on September 1, 1965 with chassis number 65,533.
+The transition model Wartburg 312, with the body of the Wartburg 311 and the underpinnings of the later Wartburg 353, appeared on September 1, 1965, with chassis number 65,533.
 From June 1, 1966, vehicles from VIN 1:30 001 received the new body, associated with a change in the type designation of "1000" to "353".
-A new transmission received since July 1, 1966, all vehicles from chassis number 001 02:14.
-The car entered the British market as the Wartburg Knight in early 1967, and a year later the estate "Tourist" model followed.
+A new transmission was received on July 1, 1966, all vehicles from chassis number 001 02:14.
+The car entered the British market as the Wartburg Knight in early 1967, and a year later, the estate "Tourist" model followed.

-The introduction of the hatchback Wartburg Tourist with the VEB Karosseriewerke Halle (Saale) made body was carried in 1968. tailgate and rear fenders were made of glass fiber reinforced plastic manufactured.
+The introduction of the hatchback Wartburg Tourist with the VEB Karosseriewerke Halle (Saale) made body was carried in 1968. tailgate and rear fenders were made of glass fiber-reinforced plastic.
 First, the Tourist was manufactured with a smooth C-pillar, in 1970 a forced ventilation system with air outlets in the C-pillar was introduced.